Coronavirus Aid, Relief, and Economic Security Act or the “CARES Act” Summary of SBA 7(a) Small Business Interruption Loans

 Payroll costs, health coverage continuation during periods of paid sick, medical or family leave, and insurance premiums; employee salaries, commissions, or similar compensation; payments of interest on mortgage payments, rent, utilities, and interest on any other debt incurred prior to the covered period.

-Note – The loan may NOT be used to repay principal on prior mortgages or other debt.
+Note for coronavirus aid for small business – The loan may NOT be used to repay principal on prior mortgages or other debt.

 There is no recourse against any shareholder, member, or partner of an eligible recipient of a covered loan except to the extent the loan is not used for an allowable purpose.

-For purposes of making covered loans, a lender approved to make loans under this bill shall be deemed to have delegated authority by the SBA to make and approve covered loans.
+For purposes of making covered loans in coronavirus aid for small businesses, a lender approved to make loans under this bill shall be deemed to have delegated authority by the SBA to make and approve covered loans.
 There is an “Opt In” for lenders qualified to participate as a lender under 7(a) of the Small Business Act.
 This authority can be extended to additional lenders who (as determined by SBA and Treasury) have the qualifications to process, close, disburse and service SBA guaranteed loans.

 Eligibility Review Criteria: